Mother Nature has provided numerous natural ways to help plants and trees grow.

 Some of the many advantages are as follows:

-- It is extremely easy and light to spread around in comparison to bark mulch or wood chips.
+- It is extremely easy and light to spread around than bark mulch or wood chips.

 - It is ecologically sound as there is no need to cut the trees to create or harvest pine needle mulch.

 - As the pine needle mulch decomposes, it keeps providing the soil with calcium, phosphorus, and nitrogen.